OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

     - If the payment is unsuccessful, they are redirected to `failure.php` on the application
 - The application updates its order database, and processes the order if it was successful.

-Depending on whether the application actually validates that the payment on the gateway was successful, it may be possible to force-browse to the `success.php` page (possibly including a transaction ID if one is required), which would cause the website to process the order as though the payment was successful.
+Depending on whether the application actually validates that the payment on the gateway was successful, it may be possible to force-browse to the `success.php` page (possibly including a transaction ID if one is required), which would cause the site to process the order as though the payment was successful.
 Additionally, it may be possible to make repeated requests to the `success.php` page to cause an order to be processed multiple times.

 ### Exploiting Transaction Processing Fees

 Merchants normally have to pay fees for every transaction processed, which are typically made up of a small fixed fee, and a percentage of the total value.
 This means that receiving very small payments (such as $0.01) may result in the merchant actually losing money, as the transaction processing fees are greater than the total value of the transaction.

 This issue is rarely exploitable on e-commerce sites, as the price of the cheapest item is usually high enough to prevent it.
-However, if the website allows customers to make payments with arbitrary amounts (such as donations), check that it enforces a sensible minimum value.
+However, if the site allows customers to make payments with arbitrary amounts (such as donations), check that it enforces a sensible minimum value.

 ### Test Payment Cards